hugorbarbosa/cpp-project-template/README.md

 List of tasks to be done in the future:

 - Improvements:
-    - Create CMake targets for code coverage, documentation generation, code formatting and code static analysis.
+    - Create CMake targets for code coverage, documentation generation, and code static analysis.
     - Avoid manual settings adjustment of the Doxyfile for a given project (name, version, etc), using CMake to automatically configure those settings.
 - CI:
     - Add CI pipelines to build the project, run the tests, check the code coverage, check the code format, and run static analysis and sanitizers.